umccr/htsget-igv.js/README.md

 Even if CORS is effectively disabled at the server level in this configuration's repo (see `compose.yml`'s **environment** directive for details), some browsers will required a bit of settings tweaking, namely:

+### Firefox

-* **Firefox** will work right away :D
+Will work right away :D

+Please report if that's not the case for you?

+### Safari

-* Safari will currently not work due to restrictions around the use of [0.0.0.0][0.0.0.0-day].
+Will currently not work due to restrictions around the use of [0.0.0.0][0.0.0.0-day].

 ![safari](./doc/safari_0.0.0.0_error.png)

+### Brave

-* Brave will only work if its implicit Ad-blocking system is disabled.
+Will only work if its implicit Ad-blocking system is disabled as shown below.

 ![brave](./doc/brave_blocking_adblocker.png)
 ![brave](./doc/brave_no_block.png)